Tuvans: History

 Tuvans came to be ruled for most of the 17th century by Khalka Mongol leader Sholoi Ubashi Altan-Khan.
 It was at this time in 1615 that the first Russians, Vasily Tyumenets and Ivan Petrov, visited Tuva as emissaries to the Altan-Khan.
 Russian documents from this time record information about different groups that contributed to the composition of modern Tuvans.
 Tyumenets and Petrov describe the Maads, who became Russian subjects in 1609, living in the Bii-Khem basin, 14 days' ride from Tomsk.
 The Maads travelled to the area of the Khemchik and Ulug-Khem next to the lands of the Altan-Khan near the lake Uvs Nuur.
 The ambassadors also described the Sayan raising reindeer with the Tochi (Todzhi) from the Sayan to the Altai mountain ranges.
 The descendants of the Ak-Sayan and Kara-Sayan live mostly around Tere-Khol rayon.

 The Altan-Khan's control over the area lessened over time due to constant warring between the Oirat and the Khalka of Jasaghtu Khan aimag.
 The Tuvans then became part of the Dzungarian Empire ruled by the Oirats.
 The Dzungars ruled over all of the Sayano-Altay Plateau until 1755.
 It was during this time of Dzungarian rule that many tribes and clans broke up, moved around, and intermingled.
 Groups of Altayan Telengits settled in western Tuva on the Khemchik and Barlyk rivers and in the region of Bai-Taiga.
 Some Todzhans, Sayans, and Mingats ended up in the Altay.
 The Siberians (Xianbei) established Manchu-Qing Dynasty migrated other Tuvans north across the Sayan range and they became known as Beltirs (Dag-Kakpyn, Sug-Kakpyn, Ak-Chystar, Kara-Chystar).
 The languages of the Beltirs and Tuvans still contain common words not found in the language of the other Khakas (Kachins or Sagays).
 Other Russian documents mention Yeniseian Kyrgyz (Saryglar and Kyrgyz), Orchaks (Oorzhaks) and Kuchugets (Kuzhugets) moving into Tuva from the north.

-Besides the Turkic tribes mentioned above, there is indication that modern Tuvans are descended also from Mongolic, Samoyedic, and Yeniseian groups of peoples.
-Of the extinct Southern Samoyed groups, Mator, Koibal, Kamas, and Karagas were assimilated mostly into the eastern Tuvans such as the Todzhins, Tofalars, Soyots, and Dukha.
-The Irgit tribe is also suggested as being from Samoyedic ancestors.
-The Tuvan name for the Yenisei river may stem from an ancient Samoyedic name.
-Tribes such as Tumat, Mingat, Mongush, and Salchak are recognized as having a Mongolic origin.
+Genetic research revealed that Tuvans are most closely related to other Turkic peoples, specifically the Altaians and the Khakas.
+It was found that Tuvans display differences to Mongolic peoples and are closer related to Siberian Turkic groups.
+Tuvans seem to be the direct descendants of the Indigenous Southern Siberian peoples.

-According to Ilya Zakharov of Moscow's Vavilov Institute of General Genetics, genetic evidence suggests that the modern Tuvan people are the closest genetic relatives to the indigenous peoples of the Americas.
-A recent (2016) study suggests that Tuvans assimilated a small number of Yeniseian people, which are closely related to the Paleo-Eskimo groups.
+According to Ilya Zakharov of Moscow's Vavilov Institute of General Genetics, genetic evidence suggests that the Tuvan people are among the close genetic relatives to the indigenous peoples of the Americas in Eurasia.